William R. Green, Dean

-Submit a video-tape of a typical class/rehearsal period of no less than 45 minutes.
-The tape should include a clear demonstration of the applicant conducting as well as rehearsal techniques (pedagogical aspects).
-The applicant may include 1-2 pages of a narrative giving additional information regarding the taped rehearsal as well as the lesson-plan.
+Submit a video of a typical class/rehearsal period of no less than 45 minutes.
+The video should include a clear demonstration of the applicant conducting as well as rehearsal techniques (pedagogical aspects).
+The applicant may include 1-2 pages of a narrative giving additional information regarding the recorded rehearsal as well as the lesson-plan.

 b.
 General music specialization:

-Submit a video-tape with a minimum of 20 minutes of teaching for each of two grade levels or for two different lessons (class periods).
+Submit a video with a minimum of 20 minutes of teaching for each of two grade levels or for two different lessons (class periods).
 The lessons should include at least one demonstration of singing with children.
-Lesson plans for the videotaped sessions should be included with the tape submission.
+Lesson plans for the recorded sessions should be included with the tape submission.

-Students seeking a post-baccaulaureate teaching certification may submit a video from a church music rehearsal or senior recital in place of the teaching video.
+Students not currently in full-time teaching positions, may submit a video from a church music rehearsal or senior recital in place of the teaching video.